Utsavv1/SwasthyaFy-Chatbot/README.md

 Sign up for the Google AI Studio and generate an API key.

 Install Dependencies :
-Install the required Python libraries using pip:pip install flask google-generativeai
+Install the required Python libraries using pip: pip install flask google-generativeai

 Steps to Run the Application
 Clone the Repository :git clone https://github.com/yourusername/gemini-healthcare-chatbot.git